-- Severity of the violation: This consideration examines whether the violation(s) or pattern of violations at issue are fundamental to the integrity of the regulatory program and DEQ's ability to monitor and protect human health and the environment. - Potential or actual Harm: Harm evaluations consider the potential harm as well as the actual effect the violation has on human health or the environment.8
+- Severity of the violation: This consideration examines deviation from the regulatory requirement and whether the violation(s) or pattern of violations at issue are fundamental to the integrity of the regulatory program and DEQ's ability to monitor and protect human health and the environment. - Potential or actual Harm: Harm evaluations consider the potential harm as well as the actual effect the violation has on human health or the environment.

-6 Evidence of a deliberate act may be grounds for referral for criminal investigation.
+&lt;sup>7 Evidence of a deliberate act may be grounds for referral for criminal investigation.

-7 For VPDES programs, consent orders without civil charges are typically not available for major facilities.
+&lt;sup>8 For VPDES programs, consent orders without civil charges are typically not available for major facilities.
 For non-major SNCs, a no penalty consent order may be available if the facility's non-compliance is addressed timely and there is a durable return to compliance.

-8For example, the potential or actual harm to the environment is related to the potential to emit or discharge and/or the toxicity and volume of a pollutant.
+&lt;sup>9For example, the potential or actual harm to the environment is related to the potential to emit or discharge and/or the toxicity and volume of a pollutant.

-A violation is classified as Serious if (1) the severity of the violation presents a substantial risk or actual harm to the integrity of the regulatory program and/or (2) has or may have a substantial adverse effect to human health or the environment.
+A violation is classified as Serious if (1) the severity of the violation presents a substantial deviation from the regulatory requirement or actual harm to the integrity of the regulatory program and/or (2) has or may have a substantial adverse effect to human health or the environment.

-A violation is classified moderate if (1) the severity of the violation presents some risk or actual harm to the integrity of the regulatory program and/or (2) has or may have some adverse effect to human health or the environment.
+A violation is classified moderate if (1) the severity of the violation presents some deviation from the regulatory requirement or actual harm to the integrity of the regulatory program and/or (2) has or may have some adverse effect to human health or the environment.

-A violation is classified as Marginal if (1) the severity of the violation presents little or no risk or actual harm to the integrity of the regulatory program and/or (2) has or may have little to no adverse effect to human health or the environment.
+A violation is classified as Marginal if (1) the severity of the violation presents little or no deviation from the regulatory requirement or actual harm to the integrity of the regulatory program and/or (2) has or may have little to no adverse effect to human health or the environment.

-For each violation, staff should provide a reasoned analysis in the Enforcement Recommendation and Plan for why a potential for harm classification was selected by documenting how the integrity of the regulatory program was affected and/or documenting the actual or potential harm to the environment.
+For each violation, staff must provide a reasoned analysis in the enforcement recommendation plan for why a potential for harm classification was selected by documenting how the responsible party deviated from the regulatory requirement and/or how the integrity of the regulatory program was affected and/or documenting the actual or potential harm to the environment.